NikolaiT/IP-Address-API/README.md

 This GET endpoint allows to lookup a single IPv4 or IPv6 IP address by specifying the query parameter `ip`.
 Example: `ip=142.250.186.110`.

-The JSON response will always include the keys:
+The JSON response will always include the keys (Even if the looked-up IP address was not a match):

 + `ip` - `string` - the IP address that was looked up
 + `is_datacenter` - `boolean` - whether the IP address belongs to a datacenter